editorconfig/editorconfig-visualstudio/readme.md

 This plugin causes Visual Studio to load it's indentation options from a standard `.editorconfig` settings file.
 See the [project web site](http://editorconfig.org) for more information.

+## Installing

+The easiest way to install this plugin is through Visual Studio's built-in Extension Manager.
+Just search for "EditorConfig" in the Online Gallery section.
+Or, download a copy from the [Visual Studio gallery](http://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328) website.

 ## Building

 To build this software, first download and build the [EditorConfig core library](https://github.com/editorconfig/editorconfig-core) in the `Core` directory.
 To download the core library, use the git commands: